 • Used my understanding of the contemporary art world to assist Merchandise Manager in locating scholarly materials for upcoming exhibition of the work of a living artist.

 THE HULLABALLOO COLLECTIVE • 2012 – 2013

 Fountain Art Fair 2013: 74 artists | Joi de Vivre: 50 artists | Fountain Art Fair 2012: 71 artists

 The sole paid member of the collective, creating from scratch the organizational structure for a teeming hive of artists of every temperament and ability through three massive salon shows.

-• In communication with other leadership, created and distributed a start-to-finish production calendars to meet external deadlines; followed up with reminders.
+• Created and distributed a start-to-finish production calendars to meet external deadlines; followed up with reminders.

 • Responsible for image editing, asset management, press relations, and brand social media presence; collaborative responsibility for website content.

 • Forecasting public-facing staffing needs, created sitter schedules, guidelines, price lists, and purchase forms.